 And in the Future

-Professor Suzanne Kim has been selected as a sabbatical visitor at Columbia Law School’s Center for Gender and Sexuality Law.
-She will be in residence there for the Fall 2014 semester.
+Professor Suzanne Kim is a sabbatical visitor at Columbia Law School’s Center for Gender and Sexuality Law for the Fall 2014 semester.